subhash-telugu/Agentic-Rag/README.md

     ```

 4.  **Set up environment variables:**
-    Create a `.env` file in the root of your project directory and add your Groq API key:
+    Update the `.env` file in the root of your project directory and add your Groq API key:
     ```
     GROQ_API_KEY="your_groq_api_key_here"
     ```